Write to Done welcomes guest posts. Please follow the guidelines below if you’d like to get your post on WTD.

 - Add a couple of links to your best posts.

-Once we’ve accepted your post, please send us the document in HTML.
+Once we’ve accepted your post proposal, please send us a word document.
 Also attach any images that are part of the post.
 Please don’t be upset if we recommend some changes–we want your post to be successful.
 The post may be edited for greater clarity, grammar, punctuation etc.